rhombus-tech/deployment/stateless-vm/README.md

-# Avalanche Stateless Virtual Machine
+# zkEVM Stateless Virtual Machine

-A high-performance stateless virtual machine for Avalanche that enables reliable multi-step agent transactions.
+A high-performance stateless virtual machine for zkEVM with regional execution and cross-regional atomicity.

 ## Overview

-This project implements a stateless virtual machine for the Avalanche blockchain, specifically designed to support complex AI agent interactions.
-By moving state requirements into the transaction itself, the VM allows for consistent and reliable execution of multi-step transactions without unexpected failures due to state dependencies.
+This project implements a stateless virtual machine for our zkEVM, designed to enable regional infrastructure with cross-regional atomic transactions.
+By moving state requirements into the transaction itself, the VM allows for consistent and reliable execution of multi-step transactions across regions without unexpected failures due to state dependencies.

 ## Key Features